MakerThornhill/Syma_X5C_servo/README.md

 **Demostration**

-Initial test using a Pro Trinket: https://youtu.be/eBlpM11Wp7U
+- Initial test using a Pro Trinket: https://youtu.be/eBlpM11Wp7U
+- Project summary using a Trinket: https://youtu.be/Xz4V6qkwmkQ